-More and more young people continue education by entering Master's degree.
-It is an opportunity to make more profound knowledge in specialisation or to get a new one.
+More and more young people continue education by entering Master's degree, considering it as an opportunity to deepen their knowledge in their chosen field or to learn a new specialty.
 Foreign students are also awarded Master's degrees in Belarusian universities.
 We talked with Xue Weiping, a graduate of the Sichuan International Studies University, why she decided to enter Master's program in Belarus.

 I studied Russian at the Chinese university.
 The most difficult aspect for me was grammar.
-It's a completely different system compared to the Chinese language.
+The grammatical system of the Russian language is fundamentally different from that of Chinese.
 It was difficult to read and understand Russian texts.
-I spent a lot of time on grammar exercises and after that learning the language became easier.
+I spent a lot of time on grammar exercises and after that learning the language became easier, shared the student.

-Also there are difficulties on the way, but I cope with them.
+Academic work is a big challenge for me, but while I was writing my thesis last year, I realized that I like it after all.
+During my studies there are some difficulties, but I cope with them.
 The most important thing is to ask the teachers if something isn’t unerstandable.
-They are always helpful.
+They always help, summarized the student.

 Advantages of studying for a Master's degree